vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 }
 {% endhighlight %}

-## Imlpementing the actual push
+## Implementing the actual push

 First, we override the function `SetupOverride`.
-It's called once the host project is starting up and wants all data source to do initial setup activities.
-So we're initializing our timer object. the instance of the `CustomListData` is also submitted to the timer.
+It's called once the host project is starting up and wants all data sources to do initial setup activities.
+So we're initializing our timer object.
+The instance of the `CustomListData` is also submitted to the timer.
 We will need it later.

 {% highlight csharp %}
 private Timer? _timer;